-RN to BSN courses are offered using a variety of instructional methods to facilitate student learning and ease of mobility.
+RN to BSN courses are offered using a variety of instructional methods to facilitate student learning and ease of degree completion.

 - In most cases, the student can take courses by attending class only one day a week.